pixelsdb/pixels/README.md

 - Put the jdbc connector of MySQL into `PIXELS_HOME/lib`.
 - Modify `pixels.properties` to ensure that the URLs, ports, paths, usernames, and passwords are valid.

+> **Note:** optionally, you can also set the `PIXEL_CONFIG` system environment variable
+> to specify a different location of `pixels.properties`.
+This can be a http or https URL
+> to a remote location.

 To install it step-by-step, or to install on EC2, please see the guidance below.

 ---